CNBC Awards

 Operational allocation is the day-to-day or week-to-week management of assets.
 It deals with immediate realities: assigning drivers to routes, scheduling machine maintenance, or shifting inventory between locations to meet a sudden local demand surge.

 When a machine breaks down on the factory floor, for instance, the operational manager must immediately reallocate the workload to minimize impact on final delivery timelines.
-This level of allocation is where the most immediate cost savings are found through inventory optimization and demand planning.
+This level of allocation is where the most immediate cost savings are found through inventory optimization and planning around market demand.

 Overcoming Common Allocation Challenges